License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 see more Text translated automatically

-Interior of St. Peter and Paul Church in Vilnius, showing ornate stucco decorations, arched ceilings, and people praying.
+Interior of the Church of Saints Peter and Paul in Vilnius with ornate stucco, arched vaults and people praying.
 The altar is visible in the background.
 Photo showing Description of the interior of the Church of St Peter and St Paul in Vilnius Gallery of the object +2

-Interior of St. Peter and Paul Church in Vilnius, featuring ornate stucco decorations, columns, and arches.
-The ceiling and walls are richly adorned with sculptures and frescoes.
-People are seated and standing in the pews.
+Interior of the Church of Saints Peter and Paul in Vilnius with ornate stucco decorations, columns and arches.
+The ceiling and walls are richly decorated with sculptures and frescoes.
+People sit and stand in the pews.
 Photo showing Description of the interior of the Church of St Peter and St Paul in Vilnius Gallery of the object +2

-Text from an article describing the interior of St. Peter and Paul's Church in Vilnius, mentioning relics like a banner from Pope Urban VIII, two chasubles, a wooden chest, and Turkish carpets.
+Text from an article describing the interior of the Church of Saints Peter and Paul in Vilnius, mentioning relics such as a flag from Pope Urban VIII, two chasubles, a wooden chest and Turkish carpets.
 Photo showing Description of the interior of the Church of St Peter and St Paul in Vilnius Gallery of the object +2

 Attachments